 4. Tuck seeks candidates of various backgrounds who can bring new perspectives to our community.
 How will your unique personal history, values, and/or life experiences contribute to the culture at Tuck?

 Tuck may be small and rural, but it is no backwater.
 And it is fiercely proud of its diversity — in all senses of the word.
 It also wants people who will contribute to the school.
 When I visited Tuck for the International Educational Consultants Conference, I was struck by the variety of events within Tuck and the larger Dartmouth community.
 Clearly, to answer this question well you must reflect on your background, but you also need to study the activities, clubs, and programs available at Tuck.
 What are the distinctive elements of your background?
-How will it enable you to contribute at Tuck?
+How will they enable you to contribute at Tuck?

 5. (Optional) Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
 Complete this question only if you feel your candidacy is not fully represented by this application.